Collectible prices skyrocket, to the dismay of hobbyists

 A mint condition Black Lotus from Magic: The Gathering's first set known as Alpha, sold in January for more than $510,000.
 That price is double what a card in similar condition sold for six months before in July 2020.

 It’s not just the ultra-rare cards seeing inflation.
 Take the widely available Magic: The Gathering card named “Ragavan, Nimble Pilferer.”
 The card, depicting a bespectacled monkey sitting on a hoard of treasure, was $30 earlier this summer.
-The card now sells for closer to $90, Deceder says.
+The card now sells for closer to $90, Deceder says, as game stores have reopened after the pandemic.

+“Now that people can play in person, card prices are moving up again," he said.

 Not everyone is happy, however.
 Some enthusiasts say the frenzy has brought out the worst in fans and speculators.
 Nowhere is this more evident than among collectors of Pokemon cards, with its motto “Gotta Catch ’Em All!”